unruggable-labs/erc-7785-registry/README.md

 ## Architecture

 This architectural approach gives consideration to historic chain identification formats (CAIP-2, SLIP-44, ENS Cointype (ENSIP-11)) as well as current standardization efforts (ERC-7785, ERC-7930).
+This PR [Integrate CAIP-2, CAIP-350, and ERC-7930/chain registry references into ERC-7785](https://github.com/unruggable-labs/ERCs/pull/1) highlights the changes to the ERC-7785 chain identifier derivation

 It focuses on simplicity.